n8n-io/n8n-docs/docs/courses/level-one/chapter-3.md

 ## Understanding the scenario

 **You 👩‍🔧:** Nice to meet you, Nathan.
 Glad to be doing this!
-What's a repetitive task that is error-prone and that you'd like to get off your plate first?
+What's a repetitive task that's error-prone and that you'd like to get off your plate first?

 **Nathan 🙋:** Thanks for coming in!
 The most annoying one's gotta be the weekly sales reporting.